 Practicing from Gratitude

 One of the traditional idioms for practicing meditation is “making an effort.”
 And key to making an effort is to want to do it.
 Otherwise, you find your mind drifting off, getting engaged in other things, and not really accomplishing anything through the meditation.
 In fact, part of the definition of right effort is that you generate desire.
 This is why Ajaan Suwat often said, when we would start meditating every evening, “Look at your mind and give rise to a sense of conviction, inspiration that this is something you really do w ant to do.
-If you find that your attitude is neither here nor there, think in ways that give rise to that since of desire.”
+If you find that your attitude is neither here nor there, think in ways that give rise to that sense of desire.”

 One way of thinking that I’ve often found helpful is to think of all the help we’ve received from other people: from our parents in giving birth to us and training us, teachers, everyone who has in one way or another showed us something about the goodness of the human heart and has provided us with these opportunities.
-You look around you here in the monastery: Everything is the result of someone’s generosity—the land of the monastery, all the things that have been built in the monastery, all the activities that keep the monastery going.
+Look around you here in the monastery: Everything is the result of someone’s generosity—the land of the monastery, all the things that have been built in the monastery, all the activities that keep the monastery going.
 It’s all the result of generosity.
-And ideally the purpose of all that generosity is to give us an opportunity to practice.
+And ideally, the purpose of all that generosity is to give us an opportunity to practice.
 Anyone who wants to come and is sincere about the practice is welcome.
 There are no restrictions placed on what family you came from or what your background was.
 Everybody can come and practice if you want to practice.

 That kind of generosity is hard to find in the world, so you want to carry it on.
-And one of the ways of carrying it on, of course, is by practicing.
+One of the ways of carrying it on, of course, is by practicing.
 Actually, meditating is a gift.
 It’s a gift not only to yourself, but also to other people as well.
 When you think in these ways, it gives you a sense of inspiration.
 Here all that’s asked of you is that you train your mind through virtue, concentration, and discernment.
 These are the main things we focus on.
 This is how we train ourselves.
 All of these are a form of generosity.

 The Buddha also talks about the precepts as gifts, in that we’re giving protection to all beings.
 You decide that you’re not going to kill anybody, not even little insects.
 No stealing, no illicit sex, no lying, no taking of intoxicants.
 Ever.
 Once you decide that these are things you’re going to avoid in all situations, and you carry through with that decision, it’s said to be a universal gift.
-You’re giving protection to everybody.
-And then you have a share in that universal protection as well.
+You’re giving protection to everybody, and then you have a share in that universal protection as well.

 The practice of concentration is also a gift.
 Instead of looking for happiness in areas where you would have to fight other people off or where you gain something and someone else has to lose, you’re looking for it in an area that’s totally your own territory.
 It’s your breath, the sense of the body that you feel from within.
 This is totally yours to explore and to exploit, in the sense of making the most of it.